 But eventually, he said, you get to a point where you’re making enough money to take a breath and look around at the broader picture.

-So, how does an advisor get to that point?
+So, how does a financial professional get to that point?

-Delumen was quick to say that while he doesn’t have any kind of special model or inside track, there are five specific attributes that saw him through the early years, qualities that he actively looks for when interviewing advisors to join his own team.
+Delumen was quick to say that while he doesn’t have any kind of special model or inside track, there are five specific attributes that saw him through the early years, qualities that he actively looks for when interviewing financial professionals to join his own team.

 1. Have a strong work ethic